AndrewThant/crypto-api-backend/README.md

 This project is open-source and available under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

 Contact
-If you have any questions or suggestions, feel free to contact me at your-email@example.com.
+If you have any questions or suggestions, feel free to contact me at myo111thant@gmail.com.

-That's it!
-You can customize the README.md file with additional information, such as deployment instructions, usage examples, and any other relevant details about your backend app.
-Don't forget to update the contact information and license details to match your project.
-Good luck with your portfolio project!